mullinmax/aggy/README.md

 ### Understanding your preferences

 Aggy uses **content embeddings** to understand the types of content you enjoy.
-As you browse, like, filter, or provide feedback, Aggy fine-tunes your feed so you get more of what you love without relying on generic algorithms or trends.
+As you browse, like, filter, or provide sourceback, Aggy fine-tunes your source so you get more of what you love without relying on generic algorithms or trends.

 ## Features

 ### Available now:

-- **RSS feed support** with predefined templates for faster setup
+- **RSS source support** with predefined templates for faster setup
 - **Embedding generation** for text to improve content relevance

 ### In the works:

 - **URL remapping** (e.g., YouTube to [Invidious](https://invidious.io/))
 - **Embedding generation for images**
-- **User feedback-based model training** (Aggy gets smarter with your input)
+- **User sourceback-based model training** (Aggy gets smarter with your input)
 - **Duplicate post detection** (Recognizes similar content across different sources and only shows the best)
 - **Alternate sorting options** (Best, Worst, Newest, Oldest)
 - **Recommendation transparency** (Learn why a piece of content was recommended to you)